ST10256074/BCA2-POE/README.md

 Github Link: https://github.com/ST10256074/BCA2-POE

+## Changes made from feedback:
+1. Ability to clear a recipe
+2. Calorie warnings showed on viewing

 ## Update:
 1. Recreation of Console app into a Desktop Application using WPF
 2. Now with filtering features